Gvte-Kali/BadStuffHosting/W1ns1d3r/readme.md

 ## How to use
 - Download (https://github.com/Gvte-Kali/BadStuffHosting/blob/main/W1ns1d3r/W1ns1d3r.txt)
 - Need to open the file to put your Discord Webhook.
-- Put the file with your discord webhook into your Flipper Zero
+- Put the file with your discord webhook into your Rubber Ducky or Flipper Zero.
 - Enjoy !